 In addition to providing comprehensive analytics to improve venue security and operational decision making, the web-based and mobile-enabled Evolv Insights application also offers remote monitoring and management of Evolv Express systems.

 For increased convenience and responsiveness, logging in to a specific system remotely from the MyEvolv app offers the same functions as when an administrator is co-located with the system.
-Checking statistics, troubleshooting the system, and changing settings can be done remotely, so that system administrators can manage the security technology at the threshold of their venues from anywhere in the world (Figure 11).